stefandebruyn/The-Wind-Rises/README.md

 # The Wind Rises
 > Il faut tenter de vivre.

-FTC Team 7797's autonomous control software for the 2018 University Interscholastic League Robotics Championship.
+FTC team 7797's autonomous control software for the 2018 University Interscholastic League Robotics Championship.

 A video of the robot in action can be seen [here](https://www.youtube.com/watch?v=vCFBw3pLAIE).